NinjaChris16/NinjaChris16.github.io/_posts/2017-7-12-MightAsWellDoBoth.md

 ---
 layout: post
-title: Mighht As Well Do Both
+title: Might As Well Do Both
 ---

 Still waiting on a response from the SMBJ Project Lead,